Documents Overview

 Ledger attachments

-Any file attached to a transaction (e.g., a receipt/invoice) is automatically added to Documents.
+Any file attached to a transaction (e.g., a receipt or invoice) is automatically added to Documents.

 Auto-fetch via Plaid (U.S. banks/cards)